 At various times, New York City’s Insane Asylums included the asylums on Blackwell’s, Hart, Randall’s, and Ward’s Islands; and Central Islip.
 The Asylum for the Insane on Ward’s Island with branches on Ward’s and Randall’s Islands, were for Men.
 The Lunatic Asylum of Blackwell’s Island with branches on Blackwell’s and Hart Islands were for Women.
 On February 28, 1896, the New York City Asylum became Manhattan State Hospital.
 After 1896, it served the counties of New York and Richmond.
-This page is a work in progress.

 1839 New York City Lunatic Asylum.